Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 If you're familar with the commands extension (:ref:`ext.commands <discord_ext_commands>`), a lot of similarities can be drawn between transformers and converters.

-To use this transformer in a command, a paramater needs to annotate to :class:`.app_commands.Transform`, passing the transformed type and transformer respectively.
+To use this transformer in a command, a paramater needs to annotate to :class:`~.app_commands.Transform`, passing the new type and class respectively.

 .. code-block:: python